codemaster05330/timoanttila/content/about.md

 ## Professional life:

 Full stack web developer who is passionate about making websites and webstores better, faster and easier to update.
 Technologies I enjoy working with include JavaScript, Vue, Nuxt, Svelte Kit, PHP and MariaDB.
 Mostly using ProcessWire CMS for all the new projects, but I know my way with Wordpress and Drupal too.
+Currently learning React.

 Always want to surpass myself and my customers.
 When the customer feels they have received more than they originally ordered, I succeeded.